Oregon Health Plan (OHP) Updates 2026: What Patients Need to Know About Coverage, Access, and Telehealth

 The state has implemented:

-Longer renewal windows
+- Longer renewal windows

-More flexible documentation requirements
+- More flexible documentation requirements

-Greater outreach to individuals at risk of losing coverage
+- Greater outreach to individuals at risk of losing coverage

-Automatic renewals for qualifying households
+- Automatic renewals for qualifying households

 For OTM patients, this is crucial.
 Many of the individuals we serve through kiosks, shelters, and community partnerships have historically fallen out of coverage because of complicated renewal processes.
 With these new OHP updates, we can help patients maintain continuity of care without interruption.

-Integrated care models
+- Integrated care models across providers

-Community-based services for underserved populations
+- Community-based support for underserved populations

 3. Continued Coverage for Telehealth Services